Automating-GIS-processes/site/docs/lessons/lesson-1/exercise-1.md

 #### `Apply()`ing an anonymous *lambda function*

-Finally, for simply functions that fit into one single line, we can pass the function in so-called ‘lambda notation’.
+Finally, for simple functions that fit into one single line, we can pass the function in so-called ‘lambda notation’.
 Lambda functions follow the syntax `lambda arguments: return-value`, i.e., the keyword `lambda` followed by one or more, comma-separated, argument names (input variables), a colon (`:`), and the